VedPillewar/Free-For-All./README.md

    HARDWARE BOARD:-"Raspberry Pi 4/5"

-   PROBLEM STATEMENT:- Code for a running servo when ever any object comes infornt of camera.
+   PROBLEM STATEMENT:- Code for a running servo motor when ever any object comes infornt of camera.

    CODE NO :- 15